mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     * sender may write 20 bytes to a socket, and the receiver gets only 3 when invoking `read()`
     - remaining part may still be in transit

+# Selectors
-# Selectors provide the ability to do readiness selection, which enables multiplexed I/O
+* provide the ability to do readiness selection, which enables multiplexed I/O
+* controls the selection process for the channels registered with it
 * Imagine a bank with three drive-through lanes.
 In the traditional (nonselector) scenario, imagine that each drive-through lane has a pneumatic tube that runs to its own teller station inside the bank, and each station is walled off from the others.
 This means that each